ISO 27001 Context of Organisation: Context Generator | Template | Guide

 Small businesses are highly susceptible to external pressures, often lacking the resources to absorb shocks or quickly adapt to change.

-• Third-Party and Supply Chain Risk: A small business often relies on a network of suppliers and partners.
-The security of the business is only as strong as the weakest link in that chain.
-For example, a data breach at a cloud provider could compromise the business’s information.
+Supply Chain Risk High dependency on a network of third-party suppliers and cloud partners.
+Security is only as strong as the weakest link; breaches at a provider can compromise the entire business.

 ISO 27001 Internal Issues for tech startup